dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/YOLOv11_Build.md

 Massive help from: https://medium.com/@estebanuri/training-yolov11-object-detector-on-a-custom-dataset-39bba09530ff
 Documentation: https://docs.ultralytics.com/models/yolo11/#performance-metrics

 ## Step 4.
 Manually Annotate Data
-Refer the instructions inside of the /Data_Annotation folder.
-Then, come back and continue to Step 5.
+Refer to instructions inside the /Data_Annotation folder.
+Return here for Step 5.

 ## Step 5.
-Ensure you have your custom .yaml file inside of ~/data/
+Create Your Custom .yaml
-You should create your file and put it inside of the data.
+Ensure your custom .yaml file is inside of your ~/data/ follder.
-Example is ~/data/bird_project.yaml
+Example: ~/ultralytics/ultralytics/data/bird_project.yaml

 - This should be what the your structure of *words*.yaml file look like:
 ```python